crpurcell/friendlyVRI/README.txt

 This application is built to help astronomers investigate the effect of combining different array configurations when observing an astronomical object using a radio interferometer.
 The graphical interface is written using the Python tkinter library for maximum portability.
+For a quick-start guide see the file 'HELP.txt'.

+INSTALLATION REQUIREMENTS:
+The friendlyVRI tool is written in Python and requires the numpy, matplotlib tkinter and PIL (or PILLOW) modules.
+If the python OpenCV module (cv2) is available a webcam can be used to capture a model image.

 CONTACT:
 Questions or comments should be directed to 'cormac.purcell (at) mq.edu.au'.

 #-----------------------------------------------------------------------------#
-DEVELOPMENT TO-DO LIST:

-* Calculations and logic:
- - Deal cleanly with telescopes that can can never see source (below horizon)
- - Create ATCA array configuration files.
- - In vriTk, check for numbers & disallow non-numeric characters.

-* Model browser & observation control
- - Convert Information panel to graphic

-* Nice to have:
-  - Array selection table: selection & plot should change by arrow. <Ret>
-       should choose>.
-  - (shadowing calculation.)
-  - (robust weighting calculation)
-  - (fitted synthesized beam size)

-* Plotting
- - scalebar on images
- - primary beam circles on images.
- - legend for uv-coverage plot
- - options to save publication quality plots
- - options to save FITS files
- - auto colour-scale for synthesised beam
- - gamma slider for each MPL image figure

-#-----------------------------------------------------------------------------#
 THE CALCULATION MODULE
-The calculations underlying the graphical applicatiion are seperated into the file 'vriCalc.py' to facilitate use with altrernative interfaces.
+The calculations underlying the graphical application are seperated into the file 'vriCalc.py' to facilitate use with alternative interfaces.
 For example, observations may be simulated from the basic ipython shell as follows:

 # Load the observation manager